 Cynthia Alfaro, another working mom, agrees.
 “Just the way a mom is gifted at keeping a house happy, the same goes for work.
 I check in with co-workers, offer giggles when needed, and am a cheerleader for others and their work.”

 #4 - Entrepreneurship

-Whether it's making a last minute costume for school or inspiring their child to practice violin for a bit longer - moms know how to bring resourcefulness and innovative spirit wherever they go.
+Whether it's assisting with virtual schoolwork or inspiring their child to practice violin for a bit longer - moms know how to bring resourcefulness and innovative spirit wherever they go.